FdSc Sustainable Horticulture Management

 Applicants must be 18 or over on 1st September

-- 5 GCSEs at Grade C or 4 including English and maths
+- 5 GCSEs at Grade C or 4 including English Language and maths

-- An equivalent Level 3 qualification such as a BTEC Extended Diploma (MMP)
+- Or an equivalent Level 3 qualification such as a BTEC Extended Diploma

 Facilities